nirajp82/DockerAndKubernetes/03_01_Docker EssentialCommands.md

 * `docker port container-id`: List Port Mappings of a Container With `docker port`, you can inspect the port mappings of a specific container.
 It reveals the internal ports mapped to the host system, facilitating network configuration.

+* `docker exec -it container-id /bin/sh`  or `docker container exec -it f42d redis-cli` Run a command in a running container.
+Interactive terminal Connect to linux container and execute commands in container.
+For ex: If we want to get access to the redis CLI for the running redis container we can achieve this using the exec command.

 * `docker rm container-id` or `name`: Remove a Stopped Container To clean up your system, use `docker rm` followed by the container's ID or name.
 This command removes a stopped container, freeing up resources.